azurecorner/Meetup-Azure-Microsoft-365-Community-Microsoft-Sentinel/README.md

 * Querying data: A rich query language, similar to that for log management, that you can use to query and understand your data.

 **What is Microsoft Sentinel?**
+Azure Sentinel is a Security Information and Event Management (SIEM) and Security Orchestration Automation Response (SOAR) solution from Microsoft
 Microsoft Sentinel is a cloud-native SIEM system that a security operations team can use to:

 * Get security insights across the enterprise by collecting data from virtually any source.